mehakfromdelhi/mehakthecat/README.md

 - **Real-time Synchronization**: Comments and status updates sync across sessions
 - **Responsive Design**: Modern UI that works on desktop and mobile devices
 - **Session Management**: Persistent authentication and project state
+- **Firebase Integration (Optional)**: When configured, photos, comments, and notifications are stored in **Firebase Firestore & Storage**, with real-time listeners; when not configured, the app transparently falls back to browser `localStorage` via a unified adapter

 ## User Roles